7

 9

 • Thank you, I appreciate the non judgmental answer.
 I figured, that coming to housing; it might not work.
 I was hoping to gind some answers.
 Its extremely hard, to progress financially without being stable & expanding your businesses.
-Jan 23, 2021 at 5:22
+Commented Jan 23, 2021 at 5:22

 • With your experience; should, I continue filing as an independent contractor?
 Which is basically filing taxes on my personal income.
 Or would being a LCC or Corp, help?
 Mostly, I need to know bc I'm paying 'self employment tax', plus the other taxs.
 I'm being taxed double, almost.
 I think my tax rate total is 35-38% of my claimed income.
 I've been reading, various books about taxs, regarding businesses.
 A lot of them don't pertain to my unique situation, no paper trail.
 These books, talk about how you can save money on taxes by being a business.
-Jan 23, 2021 at 5:31
+Commented Jan 23, 2021 at 5:31

 • I don't think, I'd qualify for S-corp because I'll be claiming less than an 80k for the next few years.
 The income fluctuates year to year, greatly.
-Jan 23, 2021 at 5:32
+Commented Jan 23, 2021 at 5:32

 • 'These books, talk about how you can save money on taxes by being a business' you're already a business.
 What kind of business you are just changes your record keeping requirements.
 You don't need to qualify for S Corp, as long as you have less than 100 shareholders you you can be an S Corp.